Financially reviewed by Patrick Flood, CFA.

 - Utility operating costs are passed on to the ratepayer.

-- Demand for utilities stays relatively constant, which is a significant reason why utilities perform well during market downturns.
+- Demand for utilities stays relatively constant (it is said to be noncyclical), which is a significant reason why utilities perform comparatively well during market downturns.

 - Perhaps most importantly, using Utilities instead of REITs lets you avoid the idiosyncratic, uncompensated risk of the real estate market.